What Does Raccoon Poop Look Like?

 Raccoon Poop in Attic

-Raccoons are one of the most common animals that love to live inside attics.
+Raccoons are one of the most common animals that love to live in the attics.
 During the fall and winter seasons, raccoons seek safety and comfort around peoples’ homes, and they often set up their den in the safe and warm spaces in the attics, away from predators.

 Unfortunately, when raccoons live in your attic, they also make it their latrine.
 They poop and pee in there, causing serious sanitation issue.
 And worse than that, they may damage your attic insulation, and their urine may soak into the insulation and even the adjoining wall.

 Raccoon feces may contain infectious agents which can cause different types of diseases.
-The chief among them is the raccoon roundworm, baylisascaris procyonis.
+The most common one is the raccoon roundworm, baylisascaris procyonis.
 The eggs of this worm are present in raccoon excrement.
 If the eggs are mistakenly inhaled or ingested, they will hatch into adult worms, migrate to the brain and damage nervous tissues, causing a wide array of symptoms.

 We remove raccoon feces, Call Now

 Raccoon Poop in Your Yard